365rdm31/participation/participation.md

 ## How Did I Prepare Before Lecture?

+I got my Mint installed and running and I did the readings about GNU, Linux, and free software.

 ## How Did I Contribute During Lecture?

+I helped Jacob get his github working and figure out how to commit.

 ## What Was or Is The Most Confusing Thing?

+I don't remember much about command line and I will have to relearn it.

+# Lecture 3

+## How Did I Prepare Before Lecture?

+I read from the command line book that was posted.

+## How Did I Contribute During Lecture?

+I asked some questions and helped Jacob with some commands.

+## What Was or Is The Most Confusing Thing?

+I'm worried about remembering commands and getting comfortable on the command line.